-integrated The MTFS is a key part of good governance and is a tool to help the Council deliver its priorities. financial plan The MTFS links closely to the Corporate Plan.
-The Corporate Plan in turn, informs the spending priorities included in the MTFS .
+The MTFS is an integrated The MTFS is a key part of good governance and is a tool to help the Council deliver its priorities. financial plan The \underline{MTFS} links closely to the Corporate Plan.
+The Corporate Plan in turn, informs the spending priorities included in the \underline{MTFS} .
 The CFO will be responsible for producing the MTFS along with Executive Directors.
 This will be supported by policy options, savings and efficiencies, and both financial and non-financial information to assist decision-making.
-1 The MTFS sets an integrated financial plan, usually for a three to five year period, and will form the basis for the following years Annual Revenue Budget and Capital Programme, with projections for future years.
+The MTFS sets an integrated financial plan, usually for a three to five year period, and will form the basis for the following years Annual Revenue Budget and Capital Programme, with projections for future years.
 This includes details of the amount of money available or financial targets for Executive Directors for the forthcoming financial year and guideline allocations / targets for the following years.
-1 The MTFS will also include projections of the Council's reserves and balances.
-Programme lists the projects that The Capital Programme is a list of planned capital projects, together with their supporting funds, that are linked to the Council's outcomes and objectives. involve capital - expenditure The Programme is agreed by Council in March each year.
-Budget sets the The Budget is informed by the policy options that form part of the MTFS . proposals for the Council for a Each Portfolio will prepare detailed spending proposals.
+The MTFS will also include projections of the Council's reserves and balances.
+Capital Programme lists the projects that The Capital Programme is a list of planned capital projects, together with their supporting funds, that are linked to the Council's outcomes and objectives. involve capital expenditure The Programme is agreed by Council in March each year.
+The Revenue Budget sets the The Budget is informed by the policy options that form part of the $\underline{MTFS}.$ budget proposals for the Council for a one-year period.
+Each Portfolio will prepare detailed spending proposals.
 These financial estimates are then finalised with Executive Directors before inclusion in the Revenue Budget.
-It also sets the The CFO will advise on any contingency budgets required to cover exceptional in-year costs such as price increases and commitments which are uncertain in terms of their timing and likely cost.
+It also sets the City Council element of the The CFO will advise on any contingency budgets required to cover exceptional in-year costs such as price increases and commitments which are uncertain in terms of their timing and likely cost.
 Council Tax Executive Directors must inform the CFO as soon as they become aware of any exceptional items.
 An appropriate level of contingency can then be provided for.
 As part of the Revenue Budget, the CFO will ensure that the budget proposed meets relevant statutory requirements.
+Page 185